hscells/hscells.github.io/ai-notes/probability-theory.md

 Propositions, or assertions, are random values that are binary (or boolean). propositional random variables are represented with a capital letter.

 $$
 Cavity=true
 $$

 Propositions are usually represented with the following notation (note that the name is lower-case — the values are atomic) for true and false, respectively:

 $$
 cavity, \neg cavity
 $$

 A discrete random variable can use propositions to represent a series of events:

 $$
 \Omega = \{sunny,rain,cloudy,snow\}, Weather = sunny
 $$

-Propositions have two important logical operators for "and" and "or", respectively:
+Propositions have two important logical operators for $and$ and $or$, respectively:

 $$
 A\wedge B, A\vee B